BarbWire-1/ParticlesFactory/README.md

 const yourParticles = new ParticlesFactory(options);

-// optional for using inputElements - currently defined for input/click
+// optional for using inputElements  or click-events
-// takes the element and the id of the el for event-delegation handleEvents(yourParticles, "controlPanelContainer");
+// takes the element and the id of the parentElement holding the inputs
+// (for event-delegation)
+handleEvents(yourParticles, "controlPanelContainer");

 // for setting dynamically in JS use the particlesProxy